Applied Learning for

-The Carroll School was a pioneer in giving all MBA students the experience of solving real business problems at real companies in real time.
-Today, experiential learning is an integral part of the curriculum for students in both the Full-Time and Evening MBA programs.
+Experiential learning is an integral part of the curriculum for students in MBA programs.
 Here’s an overview.

 This field-study course features week-long visits to Silicon Valley, Seattle, and New York City, where students tour some of the nation’s hottest tech firms.